Swindon

 Swindon (/ˈswɪndən/) is a town in Wiltshire, England.
-At the time of the 2021 census the population of the built-up area was 183,638, making it the largest settlement in the county.
+At the time of the 2021 census, the population of the built-up area was 224,942, making it the largest settlement in the county.
 Located at the northeastern edge of the South West England region, Swindon lies on the M4 corridor, 84 miles (135 km) to the west of London and 36 miles (57 km) to the east of Bristol.
-The Cotswolds lie just to the town's north and the North Wessex Downs to its south.
+The Cotswolds lie just to the town's north and the North Wessex Downs lie just to the town's south.
+It is the centre of Swindon unitary authority.

 Recorded in the 1086 Domesday Book as Suindune, the arrival of the Great Western Railway in 1843 transformed it from a small market town of 2,500 into a thriving railway hub that would become one of the largest railway engineering complexes in the world at its peak.
 This brought with it pioneering amenities such as the UK's first lending library and a 'cradle-to-grave' healthcare centre that was later used as a blueprint for the NHS.
-Swindon's railway heritage can be primarily seen today with the grade 2 listed Railway Village and STEAM Museum.
-The McArthurGlen Designer Outlet is housed in the renovated former works and the Brunel Shopping Centre is one of several places in Swindon that bear the name of the famous engineer generally acknowledged with bringing the railways to the town.
+Swindon's railway heritage can be primarily seen today with the Grade II listed Railway Village and STEAM Museum.
+The Swindon Designer Outlet is housed in the renovated former works, and the Brunel Shopping Centre is one of several places in Swindon that bear the name of the famous engineer generally acknowledged with bringing the railways to the town.

 Despite the subsequent decline and closure of its railway works, Swindon was one of the fastest growing towns in Europe post-war as its economy diversified, attracting large international companies, who made use of its burgeoning population and strategic transport links.

 Major venues in the town include the Wyvern Theatre and the Mechanics' Institute.
 Lydiard Park has hosted festivals such as BBC Radio 1's Big Weekend, while the Swindon Mela, an all-day celebration of South Indian arts and culture, attracts up to 10,000 visitors a year.
 The ancient Ridgeway, known as Britain's oldest road, runs a few miles to Swindon's south, with Avebury, the largest megalithic stone circle in the world, and Uffington White Horse, Britain's oldest white horse figure, also nearby.
-Wiltshire's only professional football club, Swindon Town, have played in the Premier League in the 1993/94 season and won a major trophy, securing a famous giant-killing victory over Arsenal in the 1969 League Cup final.
+Wiltshire's only professional football club, Swindon Town, have played in the Premier League in the 1993–94 season and won a major trophy, securing a famous giant-killing victory over Arsenal in the 1969 League Cup final.
 They currently play in League Two at the 15,000-seat County Ground in the town centre.
 Other sports in the town include Swindon Wildcats Ice Hockey and five-time British speedway champions the Swindon Robins.